denysvitali/linux-on-pixel-c/README.md

 If you are not sure about a modification you've made, keep the device monitored.
 Don't put yourself in danger, we still need you.

-**WARNING:** you need dm-verity and encryption OFF, or a newly formatted `/data` partion.
+**WARNING:** If you're going to put your rootfs in `/data/` you need dm-verity and encryption OFF, or a newly formatted `/data` partion.
 Otherwise the system won't be able to boot into Linux.
+You can still put the rootfs in `/system` to avoid formatting the `/data` partition.

 ### Prepare the filesystem